gletort/FishFeats/docs/Get-cells.md

 ## Segmentation process

 **1/ 3D->2D:** The segmentation of the cellular junctions is performed in **2D**.
 First the junction staining will be [projected in a 2D](#2d-projection) plane by taking a local average of the slices around the maximum intensity signal.
 If the nuclei staining is in the same channel, the signals will be separated first.
-In that case, when you click on `Get junctions` the interface to [separate junctions and nuclei](Separate-junctions-and-nuclei.md) will appear and you must execute it before to be able to do the segmentation.
+In that case, when you click on <span style="background-color:#b60c00">Cells:Segment</span> the interface to [separate junctions and nuclei](Separate-junctions-and-nuclei.md) will appear and you must execute it before to be able to do the segmentation.
 A layer called `2DJunctions` will appears when the projection will be finished/loaded.

 **2/ 2D segmentation:** The plugin proposes several options to perform the segmentation from the 2D images of junctions: